ni-kismet/engineering-flot/docs/navigate.md

 update itself while the user is panning around on it (set to null to disable intermediate pans, the plot will then not update until the mouse button is released).

+**mode** a string specifies which pan mode to be use.
+Possible values: empty string for normal mode without pan hint or direction snapping;
+'smart' for smart mode with pan hint.
+The graph movement will snap to one direction when the drag direction is close to it;
+'smart lock' for smart mode with pan hint.
+The graph movement will always snap to a direction that the drag path start with.
+Default: 'smart'.

 Example API usage:
 ```js